Optimal polynomial smoothers for multigrid V-cycles: Numerical Results

+We first consider the case of a uniform mesh with constant diffusion coefficient and varying aspect ratio, with Dirichlet boundary conditions on each boundary.
+In practice, the degradation of performance associated with high aspect ratios would probably be better addressed with a different multigrid strategy such as semi-coarsening.
+Here we use the aspect ratio to control the approximation property constant $C$, for a problem amenable to relatively simple analysis.

-\Cref{fig:nr-simp} illustrates the performance of the fourth-kind Chebyshev iteration \eqref{eq:cheb-iter}, the optimized iteration, and the simple iteration with damping parameters $\omega=4/3$ and $\omega=3/2$ as smoothers in a multigrid V-cycle.
+\Cref{fig:nr-simp1} illustrates the performance of the fourth-kind Chebyshev iteration ``cheb4'' \eqref{eq:cheb-iter}, the optimized iteration ``opt'', and the simple iteration with damping parameters $\omega=4/3$ and $\omega=3/2$ as smoothers in a symmetric multigrid V-cycle.
 The damping parameters for the simple iterations were chosen so that they coincide with the two polynomial smoothers for $k=1$ smoothing step.
-The test problem is the 2D Poisson equation with Dirichlet boundary conditions discretized by the finite element method (FEM) on a $1023 \times 1023$ grid.
-For $B$ we chose the (rescaled) Jacobi iteration, which for this case is the same as the Richardson iteration as the diagonal of $A$ is constant.
-The approximation constant $C$ for this problem is approximately twice the element aspect ratio squared (as can be seen from a local Fourier analysis), and the four subfigures correspond to aspect ratios of 1, 2, 4, and 8, and thus to $C\approx2,8,32,128$.
-The solid lines with markers are the measured V-cycle contraction factors for different numbers of smoothing steps $k$.
+We use (rescaled) Jacobi as the single-step smoother, which in this case is the same as Richardson as the diagonal of $A$ is constant.
+The approximation constant $C$ for this problem asymptotes to twice the element aspect ratio squared as the grid size increases (as can be seen from a Fourier analysis), and the four subfigures correspond to aspect ratios of 1, 2, 4, and 8, and thus to $C\approx2,8,32,128$ on the first level.
+(The values of $C$ taper off on the coarser levels.)
+The solid lines with markers are the measured (via Lanczos) V-cycle contraction factors for different numbers of smoothing steps $k$, taken to be the same on each level.
 For each solid line, the dashed line of the same color is the bound derived from \cref{lem:multilevel-poly-bound}, i.e., \cref{cor:simp-bound} for the simple iteration, \cref{cor:cheb-bound} for the Chebyshev iteration, and \eqref{eq:opt-bound} for the optimized iteration.

 In all cases, the fourth-kind Chebyshev iteration significantly out-performs the simple iterations.
 While there is a significant gap between the measured contraction factors and the corresponding bounds, apart from the optimized iteration the measured contraction factors and bounds qualitatively follow the same trends, for the most part.
 The optimized iteration performs worse than even the simple iteration for the ideal case of aspect ratio $1$ for $k<5$.
 However, it does deliver the expected improvement over the fourth-kind Chebyshev iteration as suggested by the improved bound, for $C$ large enough and $k$ small enough.
 While the performance of the optimized iteration can be relatively poor for small $C$ and/or large $k$, we observe that it approaches the bound derived from \cref{lem:multilevel-poly-bound} quite closely at some points, showing that the bound can be rather sharp in some cases.